Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Partition on a reference disk

 \subsection{Estimates on the satellites}

 For the sake of notational simplicity, we shall avoid the superscript 0 in the sets $\omega^{0,x}_{n,m}$.
-The next lemma shows that, given $n$ and $m$, the conditional volume of the union of $\omega^{x}_{n,m}$ which intersects one chosen element is proportional to the conditional volume of this element.
+The next lemma shows that, given $n$ and $m$, the conditional volume of the union of $\omega^{x}_{n,m}$ which is not far from one chosen element is proportional to the conditional volume of this element.
 The proportion constant is uniformly summable with respect to $n$.

-Though we consider here the case of partially hyperbolic attractor, and also the construction is modified a bit, the proofs of the next two lemmas are still essentially the same of \cite[Lemmas 4.4 \& 4.5] {ADL}.
+Though we consider here the case of partially hyperbolic attractor and the construction has naturally obvious modifications, the proofs of the two items in the next lemma are essentially the same of \cite[Lemmas 4.4 \& 4.5] {ADL}.

 \cle \begin{enumerate} \item There exists $C_{3}>0$ such that, for any $n\ge n_0$, $0\leq m\leq N_0$, and finitely many points $\{x_1,\dots ,x_N\}\in I_n$ satisfying $\omega_{n,m}^{x_i}=\omega_{n,m}^{x_1}$ ($1\le i\le N$), we have